Yiddish dialects: Comparison

 Some dialects have final consonant devoicing.

 Merger of into was common in Litvish Yiddish in previous generations.
 Known as Sabesdiker losn, it has been stigmatized and deliberately avoided by recent generations of Litvaks.

-Development of "neutral" form
+Standardization efforts

 As with many other languages with strong literary traditions, there was a more or less constant tendency toward the development of a neutral written form acceptable to the speakers of all dialects.
 In the early 20th century, for both cultural and political reasons, particular energy was focused on developing a modern Standard Yiddish.
 This contained elements from all three Eastern dialects but its phonetic attributes were predominantly based on Northeastern pronunciation.
 This resulted in modern Standard Yiddish phonology, without detailing the phonetic variation among the three contributing dialects or the further distinctions among the myriad local varieties that they subsume.

 A useful early review of the differences between the three main Eastern dialects is provided by the Yiddish lexicographer Alexander Harkavy in a Treatise on Yiddish Reading, Orthography, and Dialectal Variations first published in 1898 together with his Yiddish-English Dictionary (Harkavy 1898).